Osteomyelitis

 Chronic osteomyelitis is suspected in patients with persistent localized bone pain, particularly if they have risk factors.

-If osteomyelitis is suspected, complete blood count and erythrocyte sedimentation rate (ESR) or C-reactive protein, as well as plain x-rays of the affected bone, are obtained.
-Leukocytosis and elevations of the ESR and C-reactive protein support the diagnosis of osteomyelitis.
-However, the ESR and C-reactive protein may be elevated in inflammatory conditions, such as rheumatoid arthritis, or normal in infection caused by indolent pathogens.
+If osteomyelitis is suspected, complete blood count and erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP), as well as radiographs of the affected bone, are obtained.
+Leukocytosis and elevations of the ESR and CRP support the diagnosis of osteomyelitis.
+Anemia and thrombocytosis are also frequent laboratory findings.
+However, the ESR and CRP may be elevated due to inflammatory conditions, such as rheumatoid arthritis, or normal in infection caused by indolent pathogens.
 Thus, the results of these tests must be considered in the context of physical examination and imaging study results.
+Patients who are taking some biologic medications (particularly antagonists of interleukin-1 or -6 and JAK inhibitors) may not have elevated acute phase reactants (1, 2).

-If x-rays are equivocal or symptoms are acute, CT and MRI are the current imaging techniques of choice to define abnormalities and reveal adjacent infections, such as paravertebral or epidural abscesses, or infected facet joints.
+If radiographs are equivocal or symptoms are acute, CT and MRI are the imaging techniques of choice to define abnormalities and reveal adjacent infections, such as paravertebral or epidural abscesses, or infected facet joints (1), (3).

 Alternatively, a radioisotope bone scan with technetium-99m can be done.
-The bone scan shows abnormalities earlier than plain x-rays but does not distinguish between infection, fractures, and tumors.
+The bone scan shows abnormalities earlier than radiographs but does not distinguish between infection, fractures, and tumors (4).

 Bacteriologic diagnosis is necessary for optimal therapy of osteomyelitis; bone biopsy with a needle or surgical excision and aspiration or debridement of abscesses provides tissue for culture and antibiotic sensitivity testing.
 Culture of sinus drainage does not necessarily reveal the bone pathogen.
 Biopsy and culture should precede antibiotic therapy unless the patient is in shock or has neurologic dysfunction (eg, due to vertebral and spinal cord involvement).